compserv/hknweb/README-CONDA.md

 We just need Python and its dependencies, so Miniconda will suffice.
 If you have Anaconda already or prefer Anaconda, that's fine too.

+If you have Anaconda already, you can skip to the `Setup` instructions in the README, but feel free to follow the steps below as appropriate to help you avoid Conda and System conflicts.

 # Recommended Install Instructions
 Get the executables here: https://conda.io/projects/conda/en/latest/user-guide/install/ Follow the `Regular Installation` instructions alongside the below instructions